FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 forc-deploy --testnet
 ```

-Also it is possible to pass exact node url while using `forc-deploy` or `forc-run` which can be done using `--node-url` flag.
+It is also possible to pass the exact node url while using `forc-deploy` or `forc-run` which can be done using `--node-url` flag.

 ```sh
 forc-deploy --node-url https://beta-3.fuel.network/graphql
 ```

-Finally you have `--target` option, which provides useful aliases to old testnets.
+Another alternative is the `--target` option, which provides useful aliases to all targets.
 For example if you want to deploy to `beta-3` you can use:

 ```sh
 forc-deploy --target beta-3